 Guatemala is a small country from Central America.
 You might know it as the destination where you can find tons of amazing Mayan archaeological sites such as Tikal and El Mirador.
 It's also a place where you find the gorgeous Atitlan Lake and one of the last true colonial cities from the region.

 The country is also an immensely rich country when it comes to culture, with up to 23 different ethnic groups and with an amazing biodiversity that is being protected by hundreds of nature reserves that cover over 30% of its territory.

 As if that wasn't enough, its Pacific coasts are famous for its strong waves among surfers and even has a small and gorgeous beach on the Caribbean side that not a lot of people know of.
 As you can see, there are tons of things that make Guatemala a place that you must visit when you travel to Central America.

-Another thing that you will notice almost instantly when you arrive in the country is the amount of mountains and volcanoes that seem to always be around you.
+Another thing that you will notice almost instantly when you arrive in the country is the number of mountains and volcanoes that seem to always be around you.
 It doesn't matter where you are in the country, you will always see mountains, even near the beaches.

 Guatemala has the highest amount of volcanoes in the region, with 37 in total spread along its territory.
 That is because it is located along the ring of fire, an almost perfect circle that goes across the globe.
 Three tectonic plates meet in it and are constantly bumping into each other as they have for centuries.
 This means that mountains and volcanoes are constantly being created in the region at a very slow pace over hundreds of years.

 The country is also home to the top two tallest peaks of Central America which happen to be volcanoes -- Tacaná and Tajumulco.

-Here is a list of all of the known volcanoes in the region:
+Here are the known volcanoes in the region: